Florida man who punched dog outside of gas station sentenced to 36 months: Sheriff - NewsBreak

 WINKNEWS.com

-Trial begins for man accused of fleeing from deadly boat crash in Collier County
+Jury hears from witnesses in trail for man accused of fleeing deadly Collier County boat crash

 WINKNEWS.com